 Note: At Camp you are free to study at any level and to take any combination of classes that you wish.

 ABC offers a full-time fiddle program.
 Our principal fiddle instructor is Greg Canote; classes will also be taught by Joseph Decosimo and Molly Tenenbaum.
 For the specific classes offered check our class schedule when it comes out (probably in mid-April).
-Meanwhile you can get the idea by looking at our 2022 Class Schedule.
+Meanwhile you can get the idea by looking at the Class Schedule from last year.
 Fiddlers are also warmly welcomed in our jams and jamming classes.

 Note: please be aware that with only one fiddle class per class period, fiddle instruction will almost certainly be conducted at an intermediate level.
 This is a great opportunity for intermediate fiddlers or for classical players who seek an introduction to traditional music and playing styles.
 We do NOT have a program at ABC to teach basic violin skills, however, and students will be most comfortable in our fiddle classes if they have at least a year or two of experience on the instrument before coming to camp.

 ABC offers a full-time guitar program.
 We have a principal guitar instructor who teaches most of the classes, but classes are also taught by other members of our faculty.
 Our principal guitar instructor for 2019 is Roger Ferguson.
 Other guitar classes will be taught by Alan Munde and Jere Canote.
 For the specific classes offered check our class schedule when it comes out (probably in mid-April).
-Meanwhile you can get the idea by looking at our 2022 Class Schedule.
+Meanwhile you can get the idea by looking at the Class Schedule from last year.
 Guitarists are also warmly welcomed in our jams and jamming classes.

 Note: please be aware that with only one guitar class per class period, guitar instruction will almost certainly be conducted at an intermediate level.
 We do NOT have a program at ABC to teach novice-level guitar skills, and students will be most comfortable in our guitar classes if they already know a few basic skills, such as how to strum in rhythm how to change comfortably among the most common major and minor open-position chord shapes.